-Police say person shot in Glasgow has died; 6 others injured
+Police officer stabbed, suspect shot in Glasgow

 According to Sky News, there have been a number of people injured.

-Milroy said the man was one of the four taken away by medics and believed him to be a victim of an attack.

-“We were still standing outside, after that the police all came down, the riot police and triage team told us to go back in and lock the door,” he said.
+A heavy police presence on West George Street is in place with more than a dozen police vehicles in attendance.

-Images on social media appeared to show armed officers entering a building and a large number of emergency vehicles outside.
+Images on social media appear to show armed police entering a building and a large number of emergency vehicles outside.

-Scottish First Minister Nicola Sturgeon said the reports were “truly dreadful” and that she was being updated.
+Scottish First Minister Nicola Sturgeon said the reports are “truly dreadful” and that she is being updated.

 British Prime Minister Boris Johnson said he was “deeply saddened by the terrible incident in Glasgow” and that his thoughts are with “all the victims and their families.”